 Identification of the alleged copyright infringement.
 Note what web page the issue is located on and specify what you believe has been used without permission or that

-Financial Mentor does not have rights to use.
+TREA does not have the rights to use.

-Your affiliation with the content in question: include full legal name and company name (if different from your name), title, mailing address, and phone number.
+Your affiliation with the content in question: includes full legal name and company name (if different from your name), title, mailing address, and phone number.

 Both of the following statements: “I hereby state that I have a good faith belief that the disputed use of the copyrighted material is not authorized by the copyright owner, its agent, or the law (eg: as a fair use).” and “I hereby state that the information in this notice is accurate and, under penalty of perjury, that I am the owner, or authorized to act on behalf of, the owner, of the copyright or of an exclusive right under the copyright that is allegedly infringed.”